 Director Kuhn’s current term expires December 2020.

-Director James C. Hanks serves as the Imperial Irrigation District director representing Division 3, which includes Brawley, Calipatria, Niland and the southeastern areas of the Salton Sea.
+Director James C. Hanks serves as the Imperial Irrigation District director representing Division 3, which includes Brawley, Calipatria, and Niland.
 He also serves on the state’s Colorado River Board.

 Director Hanks was elected to the board in the 2006 primary, but began serving as director following the May 2006 death of incumbent director Lloyd Allen (he had been appointed by the Imperial County Board of Supervisors to fill the vacancy in July 2006).